pgRouting/workshop/docs/chapters/chapter-8.rst

 .. rubric:: Problem

-* Calculate the OSM identifier of the nearest vertex to a point
+* Calculate the OSM identifier of the nearest vertex to a point.

 In particular use the following (lat,lon) value:  ``(@POINT1_LAT@, @POINT1_LON@)``.

-* calculate the nearest vertices to:
+* calculate the nearest OSM identifier of the vertex to:

   * ``ways_vertices_pgr``
   * ``vehicle_net_vertices_pgr``